vedph/gve-doc/usage/hints.md

 - 🎯 insertion anchor
 - ⏯️ wipe-right
 - 🔴 `r_fore-color`: line color
-- ☑️ position: `e`
 - ☑️ Y-scale: 200%

 Typically used to show the insertion (or replacement) point inside the text, adding inserted text somewhere above it.
-Note that as per hints convention, the name refers to the position of the hint in the design grid.
-In fact, it is mostly used to draw a _right_ edge of some text.
-This is why it's positioned at the left edge of the hint, so that a hint placed east can "stitch" to the preceding text.

 ---